mpatacchiola/Y-AE/README.md

 python test.py --arch="cae" --implicit_units=16 --type="gendata" --resume="./results/cae_ep10_wdecay0.0001_units16/model/131315_27032019_4679/model.ckpt" --path="./results/cae_ep10_wdecay0.0001_units16"
 ```

 This will create a new folder named `gendata` with numpy features and labels of the artificial dataset.
 Those can be visualized with matplotlib.
-The artificial data can also be used for testing the accuracy of an external classification model, in order to verify the quality of the samples.
+The artificial data can also be used for testing the accuracy of an external classifier, in order to verify the quality of the samples.

 Metrics
 --------